DusknightHW/Disease-Gene-Expression-Analysis/README.md

 - 51 genes with significant differential expression (FDR < 0.05, non-overlapping CIs)
 - Top candidates visualized in forest plot (see below)
 - One gene flagged as marginal effect size (see print in Jupyter)
-- Only gene overexpression found, underexpression also expected but not found
+- Only gene overexpression found in the simulation, underexpression also expected but not found

 ![Forest plot](Forest_plot.png)